pvscreations/practicalMath/README.md

 # Usage

-### 1.1 CDN Approach
+### 1. Approach
-To effortlessly incorporate the chatbot into your project, follow these simple steps:
+To effortlessly incorporate the practicalmath into your project, follow these simple steps:
 #### Importing ####
 ```
 import { PracticalMath } from 'practicalmath';